tldr-pages/tldr/pages/linux/xdotool.md

 `xdotool getactivewindow`

-- Focus on window with the id of 12345:
+- Focus on the window with id of 12345:

 `xdotool windowfocus --sync 12345`

-- Send a Hello World message with 500ms delay for each letter:
+- Type a message, with a 500ms delay for each letter:

-`xdotool type --delay 500 "Hello World"`
+`xdotool type --delay 500 "Hello world"`

-- Press enter:
+- Press the enter key:

 `xdotool key KP_Enter`